EthanHNguyen/ethanhnguyen.github.io/_posts/2023-12-21-questing-for-truth.md

 These are my opinions on truth-seeking, closely aligning with critical thinking principles.
 Remaining open-minded and embracing new perspectives is crucial, recognizing that different approaches suit different contexts.
 I have to admit that these questions are complex and I’ve only begun to scratch the surface.

-Let’s delve deeper into the fascinating journey of seeking truth together.
 How do you determine good approaches to truth-seeking?
 What is truth?

-P.S.
-Ironically, I ran this essay through OpenAI’s ChatGPT 3.5, incorporating its excellent critiques:

-- the limitations of my own perspective and bias.
-- the importance of different perspectives to approaching truth and the various contexts in which truth seeking occurs.
-- the limitations of empirical evidence and the scientific method.
-- the importance of personal experience and intuition.
-- the tone and style of the essay.

-If you are interested in the pursuit of truth, I’d love to discuss it with you; feel free to email me.
-Also, here are some books on my reading list:
+Here are a couple books I added to my already long reading list:

 1. **"Meditations" by Marcus Aurelius**
 2. **"The Republic" by Plato**